VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Method

-Our network predicts a collection of 3D Gaussians ${(\mu_v,\alpha_v,\Sigma_v,c_v)\}_{v\in\mathcal{V}}}$.
+Our network predicts a collection of 3D Gaussians $\{(\mu_v, \alpha_v, \Sigma_v, c_v)\}_{v \in \mathcal{V}}$.
 These per-voxel Gaussians are subsequently used to synthesize images at novel camera poses.
-The network is trained end-to-end using ground-truth RGB images as supervision.
+To ensure a fair comparison and maintain benchmarking consistency with SOTA feed-forward methods, we follow the training protocol established by DepthSplat~\cite{xu2025depthsplat}.
+Specifically, the network is trained end-to-end using ground-truth RGB images as supervision.
 For a forward pass that renders $M$ novel views, we optimize a combined photometric and perceptual loss: